Interracial marriage: Australia

-Historical marriages of Aboriginal Australian women with European men and Asian men of various nationality have been recorded in the late 19th and 20th century.
+Historical marriages of Aboriginal Australian women with European men, Asian men, and African men of various nationality have been recorded in the late 19th and 20th century.
 Chinese immigrant men and other Asian men migrated to Australia and intermarried with Aboriginal Australian women.
 In 1913, anthropologist and temporary Chief Protector Walter Baldwin Spencer opposed these intermarriages and demonstrated clear bias against the mixing of Aboriginal women and Asian men (as opposed to white men), claiming their sexual contact caused 'rapid degeneration of the native'.

 Most of the early Chinese-Australian population was formed by Cantonese migrants from Guangzhou and Taishan, including some from Fujian, who came during the goldrush period of the 1850s.
 Marriage records show that between the 1850s and around the start of the 20th century, there were about 2,000 legal marriages between white women and migrant Chinese men in Australia's eastern colonies, probably with similar numbers involved in de facto relationships of various kinds.
 Rallies against Chinese men taking white women became widespread.
 In late 1878 there were 181 marriages between European women and ethnic Chinese men, and 171 couples cohabiting without matrimony, resulting in 586 children.

-No data about the races of people getting married in Australia is currently collected, meaning no figures can be produced on interracial marriages.

 Asia

 Central Asia

-Today Central Asians are a mixture of various peoples, such as Mongols, Turks, and Iranians.
-The Mongol conquest of Central Asia in the 13th century resulted in the mass killings of the Iranian-speaking people and Indo-Europeans population of the region, their culture and languages being superseded by that of the Mongolian-Turkic peoples.
-The invasions of Bukhara, Samarkand, Urgench and others resulted in mass murders and unprecedented destruction, such as portions of Khwarezmia being completely razed.
-The remaining surviving population were either displaced or assimilated with intermarriage with invaders.
 Genetic studies indicates all Central Asian ethnicities share a various genetic mixture of East Eurasian and West Eurasian.

 Interracial marriage between Turkic, European, Central Asians in Kazakhstan are rare but increasing.
 The most common marriages are between Kazakh and Volga Tatars.
 Intermarriage usually involves Kazakh men, due to Muslim tradition favouring male over female.
 For example, 1% were between Russians, Tatars, and Kazakhs (792 between Russians and Tatars, 561 between Kazakhs and Tatars, and 212 between Kazakhs and Russians).
 701 Kazakh men married Russians or Tatars, against only 72 Kazakh women.
 Among Kirgiz men living in Uzbekistan and married to non-Kirgiz women, 9.6% had married Russians, 25.6% Uzbeks, and 34.3% Tatars.
 Among Kazakh men in Uzbekistan, the structure of mixed marriages appeared as follows: 4.4% married Russians.